alexandracaulea/git-workflow/README.md

 1. Master branch should have production code only.
 Think about it as the branch that stores official release history.

-2. Develop branch is the "live" version of the project and it servers as an integration branch for new features.
-This means, if you are working in a team, or even only by yourself, this branch is the one when you will push to code on a regular basis with new features.
+2. Develop branch is the "live" version of the project and it serves as an integration branch for new features.
+This means, if you are working in a team, or even only by yourself, this branch is the one where you will push the code on a regular basis with new features.

 3. Feature branches - each new feature should have its own branch, and should use develop as their parent branch.
 Each feature should not interact directly with the master branch.
 Think of each feature branch like a new chunck of code what will be eventually tested and added to the codebase.
 Feature branches are usually created off the latest develop branch.

-4. Hotfixes branches used to quickly patch production releases.
+4. Hotfix branches used to quickly patch production releases.

 5. And other branches.